GeekyGooble/tp/docs/UserGuide.md

 **Notes:**

 - Multiple entries permitted for tags (`[t/TAG]…​`).
-- Optional prefixes can be left blank only where allowed (e.g., `n/<blank>` for unlinking a name from a todo).
+- Optional prefixes can be left blank only where allowed (`n/<blank>` for unlinking a name from a todo).
 - For all string fields, leading/trailing whitespace is trimmed.
 - Date/time values must strictly follow the indicated format.